Aravindarun23/python_projects-beginners/README.md

 18) divisible-by-5-not-by-10 (for loop )
 19) factors of a given number.py (for loop)
 20) fibonacci (for loop)
+21) Write a program to generate in the Fibonacci series and store it in a list.
+Then find the sum of all values ( 100 problems )

 ### Need problems?
 Download it here 👇